simonmichael/hledger/README.md

 After enjoying some personal or organisational success with hledger, you might want to become one of them, to help support this work.
-It's easy - please see <https://hledger.org/sponsor.html> for details.
+It's easy!
+Please see <https://hledger.org/sponsor.html> for details.

 <!-- keep synced with sponsor.md: -->

-### Organisational sponsors on Open Collective
+### Organisational sponsors

 <a href="https://opencollective.com/hledger/organization/0/website"><img src="https://opencollective.com/hledger/organization/0/avatar.svg?avatarHeight=200"></a>
 <a href="https://opencollective.com/hledger/organization/1/website"><img src="https://opencollective.com/hledger/organization/1/avatar.svg?avatarHeight=200"></a>